delose/minesweeper/README.md

 - **Code Readability:** Emphasis was placed on writing clean and maintainable code, with meaningful variable names, and methods that perform a single task.
 - **Small Methods:** Methods were kept small and focused, generally adhering to a limit of 50 lines or fewer, to ensure clarity and ease of understanding.
 - **Single Responsibility Principle (SRP):** Each class and method is designed to have a single responsibility, making the code easier to maintain and extend.
+- **Refactoring for Efficiency:** Methods were refactored to reduce their complexity and improve efficiency.
+For example, large methods were split into smaller, more manageable ones, and control flow structures were simplified to reduce the number of break and continue statements.
+- **Custom Exception Handling:** Custom exceptions were introduced to handle specific error cases, such as invalid user inputs.
+This made the error handling more robust and allowed the application to continue running smoothly even when errors occurred.
+- **Logger Implementation:** A logging utility was implemented using SLF4J to replace System.out.println calls, ensuring that log messages are consistent, configurable, and easily manageable.
+This also allows for better monitoring and debugging of the application in different environments.
+- **Configuration Management:** Hardcoded values like grid size limits and mine ratio were moved to a properties YAML file, making the application more flexible and easier to configure without changing the source code.
+- **Modular Design with Game Engine:** The core game logic was decoupled into a GameEngine class, making the system more modular and easier to extend.
+This design allows for future features to be added with minimal impact on the existing codebase.
+- **Nested Test Classes:** Test cases were organized using @Nested classes and @DisplayName annotations, improving test readability and structure.
+This approach also made it easier to group related tests and clearly define test scenarios.
+- **Robust Input Validation:** Input validation was enhanced to handle a variety of edge cases, including non-numeric inputs and out-of-range values.
+This ensures that the game can handle user input gracefully and continue running without crashing.

 ## Design Patterns Used